iOS SDK development guide

 Code example:

 /// Pre-resolves domain information.
-This can be called when the program starts.
-The resolution results are stored in the cache to speed up subsequent domain name resolutions.
+Call this method at app startup.
+The results are stored in the cache to accelerate subsequent resolutions.

-/// Automatically detects the network environment (IPv4-only, IPv6-only, or dual-stack) to resolve IP addresses suitable for the current network.
+/// Automatically detects the network environment (IPv4-only, IPv6-only, or dual-stack) to get an IP suitable for the current network.

 /// @param domainArray An array of domain names.

-/// @param complete The callback after resolution is complete.
+/// @param complete A callback that is executed after resolution is complete.

 - (void)preloadDomains:(NSArray<NSString *> *)domainArray complete:(void(^)(void))complete;

-/// Gets the array of IP addresses after domain name resolution.
-It automatically detects the network environment (IPv4-only, IPv6-only, or dual-stack) to get IP addresses suitable for the current network.
+/// Gets an array of IP addresses for a domain.
+This method automatically detects the network environment (IPv4-only, IPv6-only, or dual-stack) to get a suitable IP.

-/// If caching is enabled, it prioritizes returning data from the cache.
-If there is no cache or the cache has expired, it gets the corresponding IP addresses through a network request.
-If caching is not enabled, it directly gets the corresponding IP addresses through a network request.
+/// If caching is enabled, it returns data from the cache first.
+If the cache is empty or expired, it fetches the IP over the network.
+If caching is disabled, it always fetches the IP over the network.

 /// @param domain The domain name.

-/// @param complete The callback (all IP addresses).
+/// @param complete A callback that returns all IP addresses.

 - (void)getIpsDataWithDomain:(NSString *)domain complete:(void(^)(NSArray<NSString *> *dataArray))complete;